 The faculty director for this program is Dr. Petr Chadraba from the Department of Marketing.

 The course syllabus will provide additional details on the assessment of participants, but attendance at scheduled activities, appropriate behavior during the seminar, and a post-trip paper are expected.
-Upon successful completion, seminar participants will receive 4 hours of elective credit for the Summer I session.
+Upon successful completion, seminar participants will receive 4 hours of elective credit for the Spring quarter.
 Graduate students receive credit for IB 750 and Undergraduates receive credit for ICS 350, which fulfills both the Global Business Perspective requirement and the Junior Year Experiential Learning (JYEL) requirement. .
 There will be three pre-trip class sessions at DePaul's Loop campus in the spring quarter and one post-trip class meeting.
 Attendance at all four sessions is mandatory.
 Participation in the class meetings and company visits will be considered for the course grade.
 Dr. Chadraba will requirements for a grade at the first required pre-departure class.
 The course syllabus will provide a more detailed explanation of grading standards.

 Circumstances, such as an unexpected event abroad or a curriculum change, may require DePaul University to make changes to the program.
 DePaul University reserves the right to cancel or alter programs and courses without notice.